Director of The Prison Studies Project

 On this chart, it looks like the number of Americans in prison in the country has quadrupled.
 Is this true?

 The crime rate has remained relatively constant over the last thirty years and, indeed, it's dipping now.
-But the rate of incarceration in the 1980s doubled in a seemingly arbitrary fashion in eight years, and much of that had to do with drug sentencing and the so-called War on Drugs.
+But the rate of incarceration in state prisons in the 1980s doubled in a seemingly arbitrary fashion in eight years, and much of that had to do with drug sentencing and the so-called War on Drugs.

 What are some of the main reasons people are sent to prison?